albertopeam/GO/cosmoshub/submit-transaction/README.md

       * Populate the SignerInfo
       * Sign the SignDoc (the payload to be signed)
     * Generate transaction bytes
 * Broadcast the transaction bytes via grpc connection
 * Listen for the transaction result
-    * ?
+  * Create the Http client & Start it
+  * Subscribe to a Transaction event(via query) that will listen for the transaction hash that we create while broadcast
 * Verify the balance in the destination address in a [explorer](https://explorer.theta-testnet.polypore.xyz)

 // TODO: Change/Inject from command line parameters
 // TODO: investigate how to get current network avg gas price